zhangdongxu/title_labeling/README.md

 using this probability, we can choose topk title names.
 Then, a reranking strategy is employed on these topk titles.

-In '-q' mode, we also provide 'or' logic by adding `--or`:
+In '-q' mode, we also provide 'or' logic by adding `--disjunction`:

 P(d1, d2, c| t)